silverwind/droppy/README.md

 <a name="listener-options" />
 #### Listener Options

-`listeners` defines on which network interfaces, ports and protcol(s) the server will listen.
+`listeners` defines on which network interfaces, ports and protocol(s) the server will listen.
 For example:

 ```javascript
 "listeners": [